PatrickMockridge/SpringBoard-Data-Science-Intensive/README.md

 This repository represents the work completed for my Intensive introduction to Data Science at [Springboard.com](https://www.springboard.com) in early 2017

-The course contains a variety of miniprojects on data munging and machine learning algoarithms.
+The course contains a variety of miniprojects on data munging and machine learning algorithms.

 My Capstone report focussed on data related to the 2016 US Presidential Election: